eccololo/advanced-pong-game/README.md

 langauges or other concepts of IT field.
 If you would like to propose me some **internship** or a **trainee job position** related to IT you can contact me through my blog [mstem.net](www.mstem.net) or social media.
 All links are included at my blog.

 ## Demo
+I will try to make live demo accessible to play through Chrome Browser posted at my blog but first I have to construct that game.
+So first things first.

+Link to this Github repository will be available at my blog [mstem.net](www.mstem.net) so you will be able to download code for this game and play in on your computer.

 ## Credentials
 ## Licensing